Gedächtniskirche, Speyer: Materials and Design

 The building stones were very carefully chosen.
 Several quarries were researched.
 The red sandstone from Weidenthal that was used for the foundations could not be used for further building as it was riddled with pebble stones and therefore not suitable for statuary work.
 It was also feared that the red sandstone would get darker through weathering, whereas the whitish-grey sandstone from Vogesen would retain its pale colour.
 The quarry in Lauterecken could not be used because the strata were too low and it was impossible to cut large slabs.
 A total of 6622 m3 quarry stone and 1935 m3 wallstones were delivered.

 The idea of a slated roof was abandoned, because this would have required frequent repairs.
 Instead, the roof was laid with glazed tiles, fixed with copper wire.

 The church consists of an arched vault with 3 naves over the outline of a Latin cross.
-Because of their lighter weight, the arches are built of artificial tuff stones. due to its lighter weight.
+Because of their lighter weight, the arches are built of artificial tuff stones.
 The 100 m high bell tower stands in front of the short nave, with the Memorial Hall in its ground floor.

 The facades have no steady contours.
 In the spirit of the Gothic style, it is dominated by the split form, which doesn't leave any larger surfaces, but instead surrounds the whole structure with alternating with abutments and window hinges.
 The roofs are covered with different coloured glazed tiles that build small diamond patterns.